ncsa/Delta_doc/docs/source/user_guide/vscode/remote_ssh.rst

                 ForwardX11 True

    - Once connected, you can work with the remote system as if it were local.
-     When Visual Studio needs to install extension items on the remote system, it will go into your ``$HOME/.vscode-server`` on Delta.
+     When VS Code needs to install extension items on the remote system, it will go into your ``$HOME/.vscode-server`` on Delta.
-     Visual Studio takes care of all the details for you:
+     VS Code takes care of all the details for you:

      **Remote server VS extensions:**